We meet the Bilton siblings and establish a bit of background

 With another eye roll, Malcolm said, “you’ll be serving God and our Empire, just as Hiram and I will.
 And your duty Hiram is to serve the Empire as an officer in its navy.
 None of us have a choice.”
 Impatiently adding.
 “Now, let’s finish breakfast in peace for a change.”

-As mercurial as her Mother, a mischievous look formed in Isabelle’s dark eyes.
+As mercurial as her Mother, Isabelle’s dark eyes formed a mischievous look.
 “It’s almost time for school to restart; we should have an adventure —”

 That snapped Hiram’s attention from his Engineering text.
 “An adventure?”